Cold Weather Conditions Continue In Most Parts Of Country - UrduPoint

 Cold Weather Conditions Continue In Most Parts Of Country

-Rain/thunderstorm snowfall over mountain with cloudy weather condition is expected at isolated places in Northwest Balochistan, upper Khyber Pakhtunkhwa, upper Punjab, Islamabad, Kashmir and Gilgit Baltistan during the next twelve hours
+Rain/thunderstorm snowfall over mountains is expected at scattered places in upper Khyber Pakhunkhwa, Kashmir and Gilgit Baltistan, while at isolated places in upper Punjab, northwest Balochistan and Islamabad

-ISLAMABAD (UrduPoint / Pakistan Point News / Online - 02nd January, 2020) Rain/thunderstorm snowfall over mountain with cloudy weather condition is expected at isolated places in Northwest Balochistan, upper Khyber Pakhtunkhwa, upper Punjab, Islamabad, Kashmir and Gilgit Baltistan during the next twelve hours.
+ISLAMABAD (UrduPoint / Pakistan Point News / Online - 03rd January, 2020) Rain/thunderstorm snowfall over mountains is expected at scattered places in upper Khyber Pakhunkhwa, Kashmir and Gilgit Baltistan, while at isolated places in upper Punjab, northwest Balochistan and Islamabad.

-Dense fog is likely to prevail in most plain areas of Punjab and upper Sindh during morning and night hours.Temperature of some major cities recorded on Thursday morning:Islamabad six degree centigrade, Lahore four, Karachi thirteen, Peshawar nine, Quetta five, Gilgit zero, Murree minus one and Muzaffarabad two degree centigrade.
+Dense fog is likely to prevail in most plain areas of central-south Punjab and upper Sindh during morning and night hours.Temperature of some major cities recorded on Friday morning:Islamabad four degree centigrade, Lahore six, Karachi thirteen, Peshawar eight, Quetta and Muzafarabad two, Gilgit zero and Murree one degree centigrade.